So the first thing to know about going to Kyoto during cherry blossom season…

 HAPPY CHERRY BLOSSOM VIEWING IN KYOTO!

-For some cherry blossom spots in Tokyo, consider a visit to a river cherry blossom promenade, shrine, or temple!
+For some cherry blossom spots in Tokyo, consider a visit to a Tokyo river cherry blossom promenade, a Tokyo shrine, or a Tokyo temple!
 And Osaka can be a day trip from Kyoto, and you might consider making it a trip to Osaka Castle Park full of cherry blossoms!

 - Day 1: Top tourist spots with one day bus pass